 Earlier this month, I was fortunate enough to take my first trip overseas.
 I visited two wonderful towns in Italy – Florence and Positano.
 Crowds of tourists aside, the trip exceeded my expectations in every way.

-Now that I’m back into my marketing stride, I realize my travel experience is a lot like the growth marketing journey.
+Now that I’m back into my marketing stride, I realize my travel experience is a lot like the profit center marketing journey.

 Identifying how much to spend is the first step to planning a trip.
 As a traveler, the budget affects your options – first class (would have been nice) vs. coach; self-guided vs. group vs. private tours; three-star vs. five-star hotels.